baleada/recognizeable-effects/README.md

-# `@baleada/listenable-gestures`
+# `@baleada/recognizeable-handlers`

-A collection of gesture recognizers that are compatible with Baleada Logic's Listenable class.
+A collection of event handlers that are compatible with Baleada Logic's `Recognizeable` class.